TYPO3/TYPO3.CMS.BaseDistribution/README.md

 **Setup unattended (optional):**

 If you're a more advanced user, you might want to leverage the unattended installation.
-To do this, you need to execute the following command and substite the arguments with your own environment configuration.
+To do this, you need to execute the following command and substitute the arguments with your own environment configuration.

 ```